Dasoam/BUGO/README.md

 ## Configuration

-- Configuration files can be found in the `app/resources/` directory.
+- Configuration files, if any, can be found in the `app/resources/` directory.
-- To customize settings, edit the appropriate `.properties` or `.yml` files.
+- To customize settings (such as notification preferences), edit the relevant configuration files.

 ---